 There are no definitive prices for domain names in these avenues.
 The business of buying and selling domains means that prices vary widely.
 The only way to know is to visit sites like Afternic or GoDaddy’s Domain Name Aftermarket to get a feel for the cost.

-Pro tip: If you’re looking to purchase a domain that someone else already owns, check out GoDaddy’s Domain Buy Service.
+Pro tip: If you’re looking to purchase a domain that someone else already owns, check out GoDaddy’s Domain Broker Service.
 Let the brokers handle the nitty-gritty of negotiating so you can own the domain your business deserves.

 How do I pick one?

 When it comes to choosing a domain name, there are a few things to consider: